 Skip to main content

-This Codehooks CRUD example app implements a complete REST API and operations for a space/datastore and multiple collections.
-The example REST API lets clients access your data, e.g.
+The CRUD REST API example lets clients access your data, e.g.

 • Search database with url query strings, e.g. GET /dev/customer?name=Bill&city=Berlin